CalebJ2/avr-assembler/README.md

 - Incomplete instruction set.
 See instructions.json for supported instructions.
 - Things like preprocessor operators and macros not supported
 - Most assembler directives unsupported
-- rjmp instruction target must be a label or absolute address
+- `rjmp` and branch instruction targets must be a label or absolute address
 - Program size must be less than 256 bytes
+- `.def` directive treated the same as `.equ`
 - Probably buggy